Frequently Asked Questions

 - We aim to build confidence so participants are able to communicate more fluently.
 Our accuracy practice is guided by key errors made by the group that hinder the delivery of a clear message.

-9. What are the advantages of customised courses over course book based courses?
+9. What are the advantages of customised content over book-based courses?

 - Most coursebooks are Euro/US centric and do not offer enough local context for some learners (who do not work in a multinational context for example).